milonAAA/agency-voice-interface/README.md

 ### Key Features

 1. **Asynchronous WebSocket Communication**:
-   Utilizes `websockets` for asynchronous connection with the OpenAI Realtime API.
+   Utilizes `websockets` for asynchronous connection with the OpenAI Realtime API

 2. **Audio Input/Output Handling**:
-   `AsyncMicrophone` class manages real-time audio capture and playback.
+   Manages real-time audio capture and playback with PCM16 format support and VAD (Voice Activity Detection)

 3. **Function Execution**:
-   Standalone tools in `tools/` are invoked by the AI assistant based on user requests.
+   Standalone tools in `tools/` are invoked by the AI assistant based on user requests

 4. **Structured Output Processing**:
-   OpenAI's Structured Outputs are used to generate precise, structured responses.
+   OpenAI's Structured Outputs are used to generate precise, structured responses

 5. **Visual Interface**:
-   PyGame-based interface provides real-time visualization of audio volume.
+   PyGame-based interface provides real-time visualization of audio volume

 ## Extending Functionality